tud-hri/joan/docs/index.md

 JOAN is developed by members of the [Human-Robot Interaction group](https://delfthapticslab.nl) at Cognitive Robotics of Delft University of Technology.

-Below a video of some of the capabilities of JOAN is shown, one of the main software components of the Symbiotic Driving Demonstrator was JOAN :)!ssssssss
+Below a video of some of the capabilities of JOAN is shown, one of the main software components of the Symbiotic Driving Demonstrator was JOAN :)!

 ---